 (3) If the Bankwest business is transferred to another person, the obligation imposed by subsection (1) becomes an obligation of the Bankwest owner.

-[Section 42D inserted by No. 14 of 2012 s.
+[Section 42D inserted: No. 14 of 2012 s.
 7.]

 42E.
 Type and scale of Bankwest business

 The Bankwest owner must ensure that the Bankwest business is of substantially the same type as, and is conducted on a scale not significantly less than, the BWA business in Western Australia as at 30 June 2011.